M4jx/SSN-Getter/README.md

 # SSN-Getter

-A simple Proof of Concept of getting someone's SSN using API brute-forcing.
+A simple Proof of Concept of getting someone's SSN using Comviq's API to brute force the last 4 digits of the SSN (personnummer).

 The software is only for education puposes and <b>SHOULD NOT BE ABUSED<b>.